Here are two ways the Frontline Families Fund is supporting families of frontline workers who’ve died of COVID-19.

-There is currently no deadline on applications for Scholarship America.
+Applications will re-open for each academic year.
 For youth who apply, priority will be given to families who are historically underserved and those who have demonstrated financial need.
-The scholarship application will launch in Spring of 2021, for enrollment in Fall 2021.

 Learn more about the Frontline Families Fund and spread the word to families you think may benefit from the support of Scholarship America or the Brave of Heart Fund.

 This post was originally published in March 2021 and updated on Nov.
 3, 2021.

 Our 2022 Building Community Capacity grants will be different as we transition to a new enterprise system and adopt a new Grant Portal.Read the News